joao-salomao/joao-salomao.github.io/docs/_posts/2023-11-19-deploy-laravel-application-to-aws-ec2-with-github-actions.md

 sudo mv app /var/www/app
 ```

-Change the ownership of the app folder to the Ubuntu default webserver user and update the storage and bootstrap folders permissions
+Change the ownership of the app folder to the Ubuntu default webserver user and update the storage and bootstrap folder permissions
 ```bash
 sudo chown -R $USER:www-data app sudo chmod -R 775 app/storage